Antibiotic-Induced Gut Toxicity Suppresses Immune Function

 Lyme disease treatment consisting solely of antibiotic therapy can ultimately destroy the intestinal lining (where 70 percent of our immune system is located).
 Intestinal dysbiosis is the term used to describe an imbalance of intestinal organisms.

-After prolonged antibiotic therapy, the intestinal ph becomes more alkaline allowing excessive overgrowth of pathogenic yeast and the following toxic bacterium: Klebsiella, Proteus, and Enterobacteriaceae.
-When Candida mycotoxins and bacterial endotoxins destroy the intestinal lining they also destroy our antibody factory, the Peyer’s patch which is located in our intestinal lining.
+After prolonged antibiotic therapy, the intestinal ph becomes more alkaline, allowing excessive overgrowth of pathogenic yeast and the toxic bacterium: Klebsiella, Proteus, and Enterobacteriaceae.
+When Candida mycotoxins and bacterial endotoxins destroy the intestinal lining, they also destroy our antibody factory, the Peyer’s patch in our intestinal lining.

 When these brain regions become severely overactive, patients develop depression and a “worry-worry” type of anxiety.
 When Chronic Lyme disease patients develop an overactive deep limbic center, they suffer from depression, moodiness, negativity, irritability, hopelessness, excessive guilt, and social anxiety, and they become more easily offended.

 When Chronic Lyme Disease patients develop an overactive anterior cingulate, they become more argumentative, more stubborn, and hyper-focused on the negative, and they develop obsessive-compulsive worry.